RIVarX/rivarjs/README.md

 Each variable in `rivarjs` is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
 Similarly, the assigned expressions for these variables are also implemented as observable streams.

+An observable stream of a variable is created from merging observable streams of assigned expressions.
-To create the variable stream, the streams from the assigned expressions are merged.
-This merging operation combines the individual streams into a single stream representing the variable.
-As a result, the variable stream will update and emit new values whenever any of the assigned expression streams produce a new value.
+As a result, a variable has new values whenever any of the assigned expressions produces a new value.

 This design choice enables independent *assignments*, initiating dependencies for continuous updates, for shared variables within multiple contexts.